-The Company's total assets increased to \$559.4 billion at February 28, 2003 from \$529.5 billion at November 30, 2002, primarily attributable to increases in financial instruments owned, including derivative contracts, U.S. government and agency securities and corporate and other debt, securities borrowed, receivables from customers and receivables from brokers, dealers and clearing organizations.
-These increases were partially offset by a decrease in securities purchased under agreements to resell.
+The Company's total assets increased to \$586.9 billion at May 31, 2003 from \$529.5 billion at November 30, 2002, primarily attributable to increases in financial instruments owned, including derivative contracts and corporate and other debt, securities borrowed and receivables from customers, partially offset by decreases in securities purchased under agreements to resell and consumer loan receivables.
+The increase in the Company's total assets was primarily due to a seasonal increase in customer financing activities.
 A substantial portion of the Company's total assets consists of highly liquid marketable securities and short-term receivables arising principally from securities transactions.
 The highly liquid nature of these assets provides the Company with flexibility in financing and managing its business.

 Balance sheet leverage ratios are one indicator of capital adequacy when viewed in the context of a company's overall liquidity and capital policies.
-The Company views the adjusted leverage ratio as a more relevant measure of financial risk when comparing financial services firms and evaluating leverage trends.
-This ratio is adjusted to reflect the low-risk nature of assets attributable to matched resale agreements, certain securities borrowed transactions and segregated customer cash balances.
+The Company views the adjusted leverage ratio as a relevant measure of financial risk when comparing financial services firms and evaluating leverage trends.
+This ratio is adjusted to reflect the low-risk nature of assets attributable to matched resale agreements, certain securities borrowed transactions, segregated customer cash balances and assets recorded under certain provisions of SFAS No. 140.
 In addition, the adjusted leverage ratio reflects the deduction from shareholders' equity of the amount of equity used to support goodwill, as the Company does not view this amount of equity as available to support its risk capital needs.